Daniel Ivancho: Episcopate of Bishop Ivancho

-In May 1948 Takach died, and Ivancho became the new bishop.
-Some advisors urged that construction of a new cathedral church should be a priority.
+In May 1948, Takach died, and Ivancho became the new bishop.
+Some advisors urged that the construction of a new cathedral church should be a priority.
 They believed a new cathedral—not the 1903 St. John the Baptist Byzantine Catholic Cathedral—was needed in the post-World War II era.
 More seating capacity and a more central location in Pittsburgh, they argued, would better showcase the identity of the Eastern Catholic church.
 Ivancho, however, tackled the problem of seminary training.
 In a pastoral letter dated June 14, 1950, he announced plans for the construction and operation of the first Eastern Catholic seminary in the United States.
 Byzantine Catholic Seminary of SS.
 Cyril and Methodius was completed in October 1951.

 Ivancho resigned suddenly for personal reasons on December 2, 1954.
 According to a historical account by Serge Keleher, Ivancho was forced to resign once it was revealed that he had secretly married after his priestly ordination.
 He died in retirement in Florida in 1972.